thalient-ai/zotero-scripts/README.md

 ## Overview

-This JavaScript script allows users to bulk edit records in Zotero by providing an easy-to-use prompt system to search and replace field values across multiple selected items.
+This script allows users to bulk edit records in Zotero by providing an easy-to-use prompt system to search and replace field values across multiple selected items.
 It supports a wide range of fields and ensures that the editing process is intuitive and user-friendly.

 The script has been tested in Zotero v7.